Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Sections of line bundles

 \section{Sections of line bundles}

-In this section, we summarise some results on the lifting and existence of section of line bundles used in the text.

-\begin{lemma} For any semi-local affine scheme $Z$, any line bundle $\calL$ on $Z$ is trivial.
-In particular, the claim holds for any $Z$ finite scheme over a local scheme $X$. \end{lemma} \begin{proof} Since $\calL$ is a coherent sheaf on the affine scheme $Z$, there restriction homomorphism $\Gamma(Z,\calL)\to \Gamma(F,\calL)$ is surjective, where $F$ is the set of closed points of $Z$.
+\begin{lemma} Any line bundle $\calL$ on a semi-local affine scheme $Z$ is trivial.
+In particular, the claim holds for any finite scheme $Z$ over a local scheme $X$. \end{lemma} \begin{proof} Since $Z$ is affine, the restriction homomorphism $\Gamma(Z,\calL)\to \Gamma(F,\calL)$ is surjective, where $F$ is the set of closed points of $Z$.
 Since $F$ is a union of spectra of fields there is an invertible section $f\in \Gamma(F,\calL)$.
 Then any section $s\in \Gamma(Z,\calL)$ such that $s\big|_F=f$ is invertible. \end{proof}